Consensas/consensas-ansible/README.md

 ## Introduction

-A couple of [Ansible](https://www.ansible.com/) scripts that you might find useful.
+A couple of [Ansible](https://www.ansible.com/) scripts that you might find useful, especially for creating and working with Kubernetes.

+* AWS Quickstart - how to set up your Ansible inventory with AWS
-* K8S Quickstart - quickly set up a Kubernetes installation
+* Kubernetes Quickstart - quickly set up a Kubernetes installation
-* Ubuntu Install - set up Ubuntu on a base installation
+* Ubuntu Initialize - set up Ubuntu on a base installation
+* Ubuntu Full - add more packages to your Ubuntu installation
 * Node Install - install the latest Node.JS

 You'll need to have Ansible installed on your computer and